Donald Trump: the wrecking ball who came to 'fix' America | News24

 In these disintegrating manufacturing towns, the more "unpresidential" Trump sounded, the better.
 The more he caused outrage, the more he sounded like an outsider - like one of them.

-Future historians trying to understand Trump's psyche may well find themselves spending less time among the presidential archives than watching MMA, boxing and, especially, the gaudy, absurd and violent showmanship of US professional wrestling.
+Future historians trying to understand Trump's psyche may well find themselves spending less time among the presidential archives than watching Mixed Martial Arts, boxing and, especially, the gaudy, absurd and violent showmanship of US professional wrestling.

 Although overweight and averse to exercise, Trump has been a longtime fan of martial arts.
 And he regularly expresses an unusual level of interest in other men's physical strength or toughness.